Skip to content

 Example: {"MY_NAME": "Tom"}

-callback_url str None Callback URL, after command execution, stdout and stderr will be sent to the specified URL using POST
+callback_url str None Callback URL, after the command is executed, stdout and stderr will be sent to the specified URL via POST

-Generally used together with the wait=False parameter to implement asynchronous callbacks
+Usually used with the wait=False parameter for async callback

-Note: This parameter is not the timeout time for the Shell command, but the timeout time for Func's request to Sidecar
+Note: This parameter is not the timeout for the shell command, but the timeout for Func to request Sidecar

-i.e., Func's request to Sidecar may time out, but the executed Shell command will not stop due to this
+Func's request to Sidecar may timeout, but the executed shell command will not stop

-After invoking SidecarHelper.shell(...) and specifying the callback_url parameter, Sidecar will send the standard output stdout and standard error stderr to the specified address using POST after executing the Shell command.
+When calling SidecarHelper.shell(...) and specifying the callback_url parameter, Sidecar will send the standard output stdout and standard error stderr to this URL via POST after executing the shell command.

 Text Only